Hong Kong Style Mahjong (3 Min)

 • Maintain a Concealed Hand and avoid calling for chows unless you have 2 Fan from Self Flower or Flower Set

 • Prioritize discarding single honor tiles because they don’t help with forming chows.
-If you have a pair of an honor tile, you can keep those to be your pair
+If you have a paired honor tile, you can keep those to be your final pair

 • Discard isolated tiles next, starting with terminals (1 or 9 tiles)